HatchApps/xavier-help/insights.md

 a given filing period.
 Simply enter in the date range and the minimum amounts (more on those below) and hit *Run Report* to generate the checks.
 Expanding the card allows you to see these transactions, with a link directly to Xero to sort them out.

+### Dismissals
+Each anomalous period can be 'dismissed' if you have reviewed the period and do not want Xavier to raise it again.
+The card for that supplier will not be removed from the view until all anomalous periods in the chart have been dismissed.
+Dismissed items do not contribute to the [Health Score](/clients.html#client-health-score).
+Any dismissed periods can be viewed by selecting *dismissed* from the filter at the top of the screen, where you can then review and *undo* any accidental dismissals.

 ![VAT Return Checks](./images/insight-vat-return.png)